 |

-For more information, see Create a table in MySQL-compatible mode and Create a table in Oracle-compatible mode.
+For more information, see Create a table in MySQL mode and Create a table in Oracle mode.

 Data distribution

-OceanBase Database distributes data across different partitions by creating partitioned tables.
-Data in different partitions can be distributed across different machines.
+Partitioning strategy is a crucial aspect of AP table design.
+OceanBase Database allows you to create partitioned tables to distribute data across different partitions.
+Data from different partitions can be distributed across different machines.
 During queries, partition pruning reduces the amount of data scanned and leverages multi-machine resources to enhance query performance.
-By default, data between different tables is randomly distributed and has no direct relationship.
+By default, data across different tables is randomly distributed without direct relationships.
 Load balancing ensures that data from a table is evenly distributed across the entire cluster.

-In a distributed AP system, tables often contain a large amount of data.
-When data from different tables is randomly distributed, the overhead of data transmission during table joins can be significant.
-Using table groups (Table Group) allows partitioned tables with the same partitioning strategy to align data according to specific rules.
-This aggregates related data on the same machine, enabling the use of Partition Wise Join during table joins, which effectively reduces data transmission overhead and improves performance.
+In distributed AP systems, tables often contain a large amount of data.
+When data from different tables is randomly distributed, the overhead of data transfer during table joins can be significant.
+Using table groups (Table Group) aligns data from partitioned tables with the same partitioning strategy according to specific rules.
+This allows related data to be concentrated on the same machine, enabling the use of Partition Wise Join during table joins.
+This effectively reduces data transfer overhead and improves performance.

-OceanBase Database supports both primary and secondary partitioned tables and provides three types of partitioning: RANGE, LIST, and HASH.
+OceanBase Database supports both primary and secondary partitioned tables and provides three partitioning types: RANGE, LIST, and HASH.

 OceanBase Database provides three types of table groups:

-NONE: All tables in the table group are aggregated on the same machine.
+NONE: All tables and all partitions within the table group are concentrated on the same machine.

-PARTITION: Data of each table in the table group is scattered by primary partitions.
-For secondary partitioned tables, all secondary partitions under each primary partition are aggregated together.
+PARTITION: Data from each table in the table group is distributed across different partitions.
+For secondary partitioned tables, all secondary partitions under each primary partition are concentrated.

-ADAPTIVE: Data of each table in the table group is scattered adaptively.
-For primary partitioned tables, data is scattered by primary partitions; for secondary partitioned tables, data is scattered by secondary partitions under each primary partition.
+ADAPTIVE: Data from each table in the table group is distributed adaptively.
+For primary partitioned tables, data is distributed across primary partitions; for secondary partitioned tables, data is distributed across secondary partitions under each primary partition.

-For more information, see Data distribution, Table groups in MySQL-compatible mode, and Table groups in Oracle-compatible mode.
+For more information, see Data distribution, Table groups in MySQL mode, and Table groups in Oracle mode.

 Index types